Croluy/business-card/README.md

 <h1 align="center">  <strong>My Profile</strong> </h1>
-<strong>If you have NPM installed you can connect with me directly via a terminal</strong>
+<strong>If you have NPM installed, you can connect with me directly via a terminal</strong>

 ### <strong>👇 Write this in your terminal</strong>